ming-codes/ember-cli-d3/docs/guides/guides.md

 # Introduction

-`ember-cli-d3` is an Ember addon to aid with integrating D3 data visuals into Ember application.
+*ember-cli-d3* is an Ember addon to aid with integrating D3 data visuals into Ember application.
 Like D3 itself, it is not the goal of this project be become a widget library.
 Therefore, there are no data visuals packaged along with the addon.
 Pre-built data visuals are available as part of the gallery to act as a starting point for you.
 They are, however, will not be officially maintained.

 # Getting Started

+## Install

 The first thing you'll need is to install the addon.